-In Too High and Too Steep: Reshaping Seattle’s Topography, I plan to tell the story of how and why Seattle looks like it does.
-Each chapter will weave personal observations, via a guided walking or biking tour, discussions with experts, and examination of both historical and more recent documents to give the reader a close-up view of the landscape, why it was altered, how politics and money led to those changes, and how reshaping of the land still influences decision making.
+In Too High and Too Steep: Reshaping Seattle’s Topography, I tell the story of how and why Seattle looks like it does.
+Each chapter weaves personal observations, discussions with experts, and examination of both historical and more recent documents to give the reader a close-up view of the landscape, why it was altered, how politics and money led to those changes, and how reshaping of the land still influences decision making.

-Chapter one will cover the recent Ice Age in order to lay the groundwork for Seattle’s original topography.
+Chapter one covers the recent Ice Age in order to lay the groundwork for Seattle’s original topography.
 Chapter two traces the historic downtown shoreline.
 Chapter three weaves in the history from tideland to train tracks to terra firma at the mouth of the Duwamish River.
-Next, I will consider the effects of building the Lake Washington Ship Canal and the lowering of the lake.
-In chapter five, I plan to do a case study that details the three decades of social, economic, and topographic change during the razing of Denny Hill.
-And, my final chapter will look to the future and what Seattle can expect with climate change and perhaps with a major earthquake.
+Next, I consider the effects of building the Lake Washington Ship Canal and the lowering of the lake.
+In chapter five, I detail the three decades of social, economic, and topographic change during the razing of Denny Hill.
+And, my final chapter looks brings the story to the present by considering the past changes, how they still influence our thinking, and what Seattle can expect with climate change and perhaps with a major earthquake.